stellar/slingshot/zkvm/docs/zkvm-blockchain.md

 Inputs:
 - `block`,
-  the block to validate,
+  the block to validate.
-  at height 2 or above.
 - `prevheader`,
-  the header of the previous block.
+  the previous blockheader.

 Output:
 - list of [transaction logs](zkvm-spec.md#transaction-log),